barkgch/fullstack-restaurant-site/README.md

 ## running locally

-run `npm install` in `./api/` and in `./client`. this should only need to be done once, just to download all the modules specified in the `package.json` file at each directory.
+run `npm install` in `./api/` and in `./client`. this should only need to be done when first cloning into this repository or when changes are made to which packages are being used, just to download all the modules specified in the `package.json` file at each directory.

-MySQL must be set up as outlined below.
+MySQL must be set up as outlined in the queries below.

-Once both steps above are completed, run the backend and frontend servers with `npm start` in `./api/` and in `./client/`.
+Once both steps above are completed, run the backend and frontend servers with `npm start` in `./api/` and in `./client/` respectively.

 ### MySQL setup